Pancra85/pico-mposite-arduino-/README.md

 ### Summary
 The Pico-mposite Library but adapted for PlatformIO (Arduino).

-Also deleted the border and now takes the full screen.
+Also now it works with double bitmap buffer and deleted the border so it draws on the whole screen.

 This library lets you output VGA PAL for the Raspberry Pico RP2040.